-A splinter hemorrhage is an abnormality that occurs in someone’s fingernail.
-The name comes from the fact that a splinter hemorrhage resembles having a splinter underneath the fingernail, and it looks red.
+A splinter hemorrhage causes red or discolored streaks down the fingernail.
+The name refers to how a splinter hemorrhage resembles having a splinter underneath the nail.

 A splinter hemorrhage causes a person to have longitudinal streaks down the nails, which usually appear as small red blood vessels or streaks under the nails.